bethylamine/bethylamine.github.io/library/moral-panic/homophobia.md

     > Those who rebut my "intolerant" letter will themselves be completely intolerant concerning
     > my expressed opinion.
 They will call me a **"homophobe" --- a politically correct slur used
     > by those who now consider common sense to be hate.**

+[^13]: Albuquerque Journal (Albuquerque, New Mexico) 1993-03-15
+    > RE: ...
+"SENATE Hastily Passes Gay Rights Bill," I am appalled at the lack of moral fiber
+    > exhibited by all the spineless, weak-kneed individuals who voted in favor of such a
+    > wicked measure. **Homosexuals already have the same rights as every other American citizen
+    > in this country**: the right to vote, the right to life, liberty and the pursuit of
+    > happiness.
+As a businessman I don't know one customer from another regareding their
+    > sexual preference and I don't care.
+However, when the sodomites start marching up and
+    > down my street, flaunting their disgraceful behavior, luring my son or daughter into
+    > their debauchery, then I care and will assert my rights.
+Good bless Tom Benavides for
+    > calling homosexuality immoral.
+God bless Joseph Carraro, Emmit Jennings, Skip Vernon and
+    > Billy McKibben.
+Let Aragon boil in his own stew; he is right about the fact that "this
+    > is not a funny matter."
+    >
+    > ROGER KELLY
+    > Magdalena